 US providers without Privacy-Shield-certification whose servers are located in the US are classified as extremely critical for data protection.
 However, Trump's Cloud Act creates legal uncertainty regarding US providers, not regarding those with US-server locations but also those with EU-server locations, as the law is in high contrast to the European GDPR.
 Users of German cloud providers whose servers are also located in Germany can be considered to keep out of harm’s way.

-Trello is the Michelangelo among the PM tools - here the focus is clearly on the colorful and open presentation.
-The Task Manager is known for its map view and is mainly suitable for agile project management in small teams.
+Trello is the project management Michelangelo - its focus is clearly on a colorful and open presentation.
+The task manager is known for its Kanban view that is mainly suitable for agile project management in very small teams.

 Usability and function.
-Without a doubt, Trello can be described as user-friendly.
-However, the tool is largely limited to its simple task boards.
-Basically, everything ends up there in a card: tasks, appointments and other contents, which can then be provided with file attachments and detailed information.
+There is no doubt that Trello can be described as user-friendly.
+However, the functionality is quite limited as it merely consists of a simple task board.
+Basically, everything ends up in form of cards on the board: tasks, appointments and other contents, which can then be provided with file attachments and detailed information.
 These cards can be easily moved using drag and drop.
 For extensive projects, however, Trello is only partially suitable.
 The time recording is only possible via the Harvest Power-Up.
 Global overviews or a central dashboard, such as those found at Stackfield, are neither available at Trello.
 Though, an advantage is the quite wide range of integrations (for example Slack or Dropbox).
 It’s mostly very small teams within an agile project management environment that benefit from Trello.

 Data security.
 Trello is Privacy Shield certified.
 Also Trello – being an American provider – hosts all data on servers that are located in the United states.
 Users of the platform should be aware of this.

 Basecamp is regarded a classic in project management.
 Its handling is kept simple and its focus lies on communication.